 Cutting Chai (1 serving), Blue Ridband Gin (20 ml), three pudina leaves and half a lemon.

-Cutting Chai is as much a fixture of Mumbai life as the monsoon, the trains and Salman Khan Controversies.
+Cutting Chai is as much a fixture of Mumbai life as the monsoon, the trains, and Salman Khan controversies.
 There’s nothing like sipping a hot chai on a rainy monsoon day and watching the flood levels rise.
 Now imagine that scenario, but the chai gets you drunk.

 You first start by making some hot chai, a regular serving is roughly 160ml, pour the hot chai into a glass then add the gin.
 Sprinkle the pudina onto the mixture and give it a minute to settle, this should also allow the chai to cool down and not completely burn you when you down it.
 Now squeeze the lemon into the drink and you will have created something beautiful.
 This tasted weird as shit, so you should only try making it if you really love tea, and really hate yourself.

-I was kidding about downing the hot chai like a shot.
+We’re kidding about downing the hot chai like a shot.
 Please don’t do that.